justaplayground/aio-storage/CONTRIBUTING.md

-# Contributing to AIO Storage
+# Contributing to Cloudipa

-Thank you for your interest in contributing to AIO Storage!
+Thank you for your interest in contributing to Cloudipa!
 This document provides guidelines and instructions for contributing.

 ## Development Setup